cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 The settings in this section control whether Power BI allows inviting external users to the agency's organization through Power BI's sharing workflows and experiences.
-After an external user accepts the invite, they become an Azure AD B2B guest user in the organization.
+After an external user accepts the invite, they become an Microsoft Entra B2B guest user in the organization.
 They will then appear in user pickers throughout the Power BI user experience.

 ### Policies